 The Forum offers a rare opportunity to connect with leaders shaping the future of media philanthropy and to work collectively on challenges that no single funder can solve alone.

 By convening funders broadly, the Forum reflects the growing role of media as a cross-cutting strategy within philanthropy.
-It is designed not simply as a moment of reflection, but as a space where relationships deepen, priorities sharpen, and new possibilities emerge.
+It is designed not simply as a moment of reflection, but as a space where funders can deepen relationships and sharpen priorities.

 The Forum functions as a working space for philanthropy at a moment of urgency.